 [Before Dragon] it could be hours before your colleagues can read a note, know what you’re thinking and take action.
 [Now] I can say, ‘Go to the most recent labs,’ and the computer will navigate there for me.
 I can say, ‘Order a basic metabolic panel,’ and it’ll tee that up.

-What’s more, NLP tools foster not only efficiency and seamless cooperation but also cost reduction.
+What’s more, NLP in healthcare fosters not only efficiency and seamless cooperation but also cost reduction.
 Concord Health, a large New Hampshire clinic, deployed the Dragon NLP tool and reached a 90% adoption among its staff.
 According to Garvin Eastman, Concord Application Analyst, this helped lower the use of phone-based transcription services by 91% and save $1 million.
 In addition, the doctors report improvements in the quality of care and doctor-patient relationships.
 Dr. Ingham notes that in the pre-Dragon era they used to spend more time on typing rather than seeing patients and thinking about their diseases, and now he finds his dictated notes more detailed and understandable to patients.

 To deliver value for doctors and patients, though, NLP solutions need a well-developed digital environment.
 Otherwise, introducing these tools may require additional integration efforts, which often results in lengthy deployment and increased cost.